Additionally, Nintex can also offer customers and partners a data processing addendum containing the E.U. model clauses upon request.

 EU-U.S. Privacy Shield

 Nintex is responsible under the Principles for the processing of Personal Data it receives under the Privacy Shield and subsequently transfers to third parties acting as agents on our behalf.
-Nintex remains liable if such agent processes Personal Data from the European Economic Area in a manner inconsistent with the Principles (unless Nintex can prove that we are not responsible for the event giving rise to the damage).
+Nintex remains liable if such agent processes Personal Data from the European Economic Area and/or Switzerland in a manner inconsistent with the Principles (unless Nintex can prove that we are not responsible for the event giving rise to the damage).

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Nintex is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Nintex may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.